 As charter schools, we are granted many freedoms by the Los Angeles Unified School District (LAUSD) and the State to implement an effective educational program.
-The schools have decision-making authority onsite and the freedom to create policy without having to obtain approval of the LAUSD.
+The School has decision-making authority on-site and the freedom to create policy without having to obtain approval of the LAUSD.
 The Schools are also exempt from certain education code requirements.